Signal briefing / Regional ISP

 Public references used for this article.

-• RDAP record for AS210413The RDAP response for AS210413 lists entity handle MK22850-RIPE as the administrative contact, providing the registry link to Mustafa Kadawi. (source risk: low)
+• RDAP record for AS210413The RDAP response for AS210413 lists entity handle MK22850-RIPE as the administrative contact, providing the registry link to Mustafa Kadawi. (source risk: low risk)

-• RIPE Database person object MK22850-RIPEThe RIPE record identifies the person as Mustafa Kadawi with an admin-c role and displays contact address in Baghdad, Iraq and a phone number, along with a maintainer reference. (source risk: low)
+• RIPE Database person entity MK22850-RIPEThe RIPE record identifies the person as Mustafa Kadawi with an admin-c role and displays contact address in Baghdad, Iraq and a phone number, along with a maintainer reference. (source risk: low risk)

-• BGP.Tools AS210413 summaryBGP.Tools provides routing visibility context for AS210413, showing no currently announced prefixes, which bounds the subject's infrastructure footprint. (source risk: low)
+• BGP.Tools AS210413 summaryBGP.Tools provides routing visibility context for AS210413, showing no currently announced prefixes, which bounds the subject's infrastructure footprint. (source risk: low risk)

 Mustafa Kadawi holds an admin-c role for AS210413 in the RIPE database, meaning he is the listed contact for administrative queries about that autonomous system per RIPE policy.
 No evidence confirms he manages routing, IP resources, or any operational network.